vSTMD: Visual Motion Detection for Extremely Tiny Target at Various Velocities: Introduction

+\item \textbf{Efficient Motion Directional Perception}: We present the first Collaborative Directional Gradient Calculation (CDGC), significantly enhancing orientation robustness and accuracy while reducing the computational overhead to merely one-eighth of previous architectures.

+\item \textbf{State-of-The-Art Performance}: The proposed vSTMD, powered by the cIDP and CDGC module, establishes a robust baseline for joint localization and orientation estimation on the RIST dataset.
+Its feedback-enhanced variant, vSTMD-F, further advances the state-of-the-art (SOTA) in the field, achieving a $58\%$ improvement in $mF_{1}$ score and a $39\%$ reduction in average angular error (AAE).

+\item \textbf{Superior Efficiency and Generalization}: This work revitalizes the STMD architecture by bridging the performance gap with deep learning while preserving its inherent speed advantage (achieving $560+$ FPS).
+Its broad generalization is further evidenced by superior performance in cross-task scenarios (XS-VID) and practical maritime search and rescue applications. \end{itemize}

 The rest of this paper is organized as follows.
-Firstly, Sect.~\ref{Sect:RelatedWork} reviews the related studies, including delay-and-correlate mechanisms and small target motion detectors.
-Then, Sect.~\ref{Sect:Formular} presents the proposed dual-dynamics-and-correlate mechanism and collaborative directional encoding-decoding strategy, followed by a detailed description of the STMDNet and its enhanced version, STMDNet-F. Next, Sect.~\ref{Sect:Experience} reports the experimental results, including systematic evaluations of effectiveness and comparisons in the real-world dataset.
-Finally, some conclusions are given in the last Sect.~\ref{Sect:Conclusion}.
+Sect. \ref{Sect:RelatedWork} reviews the related studies.
+Then, Sect. \ref{Sect:Preliminaries} attaches preliminaries, following the proposed method specified in Sect. \ref{Sect:Formular}.
+Next, Sect. \ref{Sect:Experiment} reports the experimental results, including effectiveness demonstration in systematic evaluations, comparisons, and ablations in the real-world dataset.
+Finally, some discussions and conclusions are given in the Sect. \ref{Sect:Discussion} and \ref{Sect:Conclusion}, respectively.

-\section{RELATED WORK}

-In this section, we first review the delay-and-correlate mechanisms and their application in motion detection.
-Next, we introduce STMDs with detailed descriptions of two backbones, ESTMD and DSTMD.
+\section{Related work}